CONTACT, SERVICES, & FEES

 At-home lesson option (at your house)

-Cities served include Walnut Creek, Lafayette, Pleasant Hill, Alamo, parts of Concord, Moraga, Orinda, and Danville.
+Cities served include Walnut Creek, most of Lafayette, Pleasant Hill, Alamo, parts of Concord, Moraga, and Danville.
 Days, times, length of lessons, and rates vary depending upon your location.
 I can best give you a clear quote by knowing your city and cross streets as well as length of lesson desired.
-This option can be a solution for lessons after the music store is closed.
-Group lessons work best in this setting.

 Please inquire for details on this option.
 Rates & hours determined and negotiated on an individual basis.